RESEARCH AT ACAP

 ACAP seeks to foster a vibrant, diverse and supportive research environment.
 Quality research and quality teaching are complementary, and are distinguishing features of learning cultures in higher education.
 As an extension of the research function, ACAP hosts an annual conference to showcase educators and their research endeavours.
 ACAP has a proud history of educating students with skills for making a difference, and the conference aims to bring together the ACAP learning community including students, academics and teaching staff, together with managers, policy makers, practitioners, and researchers from the broader community.

-We welcome you to Sydney for the 2020 conference
+We welcome you to the 2020 online conference

 This years’ conference is focusing on preparing human services graduates with the cultural competencies required to work with the contemporary Australian population.
 Confirmed keynote speaker is Dr Jaclyn Broadbent from Deakin University (other keynote speakers will be confirmed soon).

-The 2020 conference will be held on 3 and 4 September 2020 at the Australian College of Applied Psychology Sydney campus, conveniently based in the Sydney CBD.
+The 2020 conference will be held on the 18th September 2020 and will be hosted online.
 Enjoy hearing about cutting edge research to support excellent outcomes in higher education and the broader community, innovative ideas across our disciplines, as well as networking with colleagues and partners from our industries and communities.

 Dr Jaclyn Broadbent, Deakin University